21c MUSEUM HOTEL CHICAGO

 A reset in cultural engagement, 21c Chicago's museum hotel offers extraordinary art from world-renowned contemporary artists, free and open to the public 24 hours a day, 365 days a year.
 Let curiosity take the lead and discover a beautifully curated experience with every stay.

-On view now Reflections on Practice, is an exhibition featuring films and video work from Kioto Aoki, Lois Bielefeld, and Yuge Zhou for Elevate: Rm 921.
-Projected onto a 48-foot wall, the exhibition is only viewable after dusk and from the windows of 21c Chicago guest rooms with interior-facing windows.
+Projected onto a 48-foot wall, Et Sic Videmus is only viewable after dusk and from the windows of 21c Chicago guest rooms with interior-facing windows.
 Designed to showcase immersive and experiential moving-image work in response to the unique space, Elevate: Rm 921 addresses complex issues that shape our diverse and rapidly changing world.

 Unison